akerbos/dh-tools/README.md

 while a PDF should appear.

 As a general rules, the script tries to supply reasonable defaults or warn you about problems with your JSON.
-Please take not of any messages that appear.
+Please take note of any messages that appear.

 ### Options

  * `--debug` -- if set, the temporary folder is not deleted so you can inspect the generated LaTeX and log files.

- * `--fold` -- this option affects chapter sheets only.
-If you want to punch the sheet on the left, short side (and presumably fold it to A5), set this option.
+ * `--folded` -- this option affects chapter sheets only.
+If you want to punch the sheet on the left short side (and presumably fold it to A5), set this option.
 Otherwise, there won't be enough room for punching.

  * `--concat=file` -- by default, `compile.rb` will create one PDF per input